 - Enhance contrast where possible such as using large print books (don't forget talking books, the radio).

-- Encourage patient or relatives to find local support groups - these may be found through the Royal National Institute for the Blind's generic website (see below) or by looking up specific conditions.
+- Encourage patient or relatives to find local support groups - these may be found through the Royal National Institute of Blind People's generic website (see below) or by looking up specific conditions.

 Visual impairment registration